marlonmisra/advanced-lane-finding/README.md

 **Approach**

-A thresholded binary image an image that only has 2 types of pixels - pixels which make up the lane and pixels which don't.
-To create a thresholded binary image, I did 2 things - (1) detect lane pixels by using edge detection, and (2) detect lane pixels by using different color spaces.
+The thresholded binary image aims to only has 2 types of pixels - pixels which make up the lane and pixels which don't.
+To create a thresholded binary image, I did 2 things.
+First, I tried to detect lane pixels by using various edge detection techniques.
+Second, I detected lane pixels by convering to different color spaces different color spaces.
 Below is an image that shows all the transformations I looked at for exploratory analysis.
+I'll later explain how I used combinations of these images to creat the thresholded binary image.

 ![alt text][image2]

 **Edge detection**

 I made use of 3 different edge detection techniques - the absolute Sobel threshold, the magnitude Sobel threshold, and the directional Sobel threshold.
 For the absolute Sobel threshold, you can either use a kernel to detect changes in the X direction or Y direction.
-I found the X direction to work best because lane lines are most visible as you look at the image from left to right.
+I found that the X direction works best because lane lines are most visible as you look at the image from left to right.
 The way the absolute Sobel X operator works is that it defines a small NxN matrix which is moved across the whole image.
 The NxN matrix has values such that when you multiply them by the values of the image below you get a number which tells you about the gradient.
-For this to work the Soble operator is defined as follows for a small kernel of 2.
+For this to work the Sobel operator is defined as follows for a small kernel of 3.

 ![alt text][image3]